 ‘It’s Choreography’

-The final line of the song states, “Instead of dance, it’s Choreography.”
-Dance covers a broad field from ballet to tap.Modern dance works ignore what the art form is all about.
+The final line of the song states, “Instead of dance, it’s choreography.”
+Dance covers a broad field, from ballet to tap.Modern dance works often ignore what the art form is all about.
 Traditional dance gets our pulses racing with quick steps and thrilling syncopations; it melts our hearts with the beauty and control of seamless lines and positions.
 Modern dance, however, has just become a question of movement.
-Bodies moving around a stage doesn’t make dance or art.
-Even with the most skilled dancers in the world on the stage, if the steps they’re given have no beauty or precision, it’s pointless.
+Bodies in motion don’t make dance or art.
+Even if the most skilled dancers in the world are on the stage, it’s pointless if the steps they’re given have no beauty or precision.

 Modern dance does take a great deal of practice and detail, but it has started to bleed over into the ballet world so much that it’s threatening to obliterate traditional technique entirely.
 While we still have the great classics, a lot of companies, especially smaller ones, are leaning more and more into the contemporary style.